Tuition and Fees

 - there is space (i.e., no waitlist) in the class or classes you want.

-If you are using a senior tuition waiver, you may not register until the first day of instruction for each class.
+If you are using a senior tuition waiver, you may not register until the first day of instruction of the semester.
 You must meet both age and residency requirements by one of the following dates to be eligible for the corresponding semester: Sept.
 1 for fall; Jan.
 1 for spring; May 1 for summer.
 Reimbursements will not be made to senior citizens who pay for a course and then request a waiver.

 - Employee Tuition Waiver

 Employee tuition waivers pay only for tuition.
 Tuition waiver forms must be turned in by the fee payment deadline.
 The employee is responsible for all other fees.
-The employee must be employed for at least six months to be eligible and must maintain a cumulative GPA of 2.0 for undergraduate courses and 3.0 for graduate courses.
 Employees who pay for a course and later become eligible for a waiver will not be reimbursed.
 Late fees and payment deadlines apply.
-More information is available at http://www.uaf.edu/bursar/.
+More information is available at the Bursar's Office website.

 Tuition and Fees